Changissnz/TAGIB/README.md

 what am I writing?!
 If the things you say you want on the internet actually become official policy, that would spell doom for people like me.
-I depend on the good-natured generosity of those that are empathetic and appreciative of what people like me do!
+I depend on the good-natured generosity of those that are empathetic and appreciative of what people like I do!
 So please do not continue on with your pseudo-professional nonsensical politicking on the internet!
 I really do not want to see any of the things you say actually happen.